 1 Be open to all clinical and non-clinical permanent roles being flexible.
-Trust Completed service provision and individual flexibility for staff.
-69785 2 All job roles across NHS England and NHS Improvement and HEE will be advertised as being available for flexible working patterns.
-NHS England and NHS Improvement January 2020 ar https://www.article.com/ 3 Develop guidance to support employers on flexible working.
-NHS England and NHS Improvement December 2020 arnitsfor 4 Cover flexible working in standard induction conversations for new starters and in annual appraisals.
+Trust Completed Flexible Working policy in place.
+Consideration to be given to the balance between service provision and individual flexibility for staff.
+2 All job roles across NHS England and NHS Improvement and HEE will be advertised as being available for flexible working patterns.
+NHS England and NHS Improvement January 2020 ar NHS Foundation Trus 3 Develop guidance to support employers on flexible working.
+NHS England and NHS Improvement December 2020 car NHS FOR 4 Cover flexible working in standard induction conversations for new starters and in annual appraisals.
 Trust November 2020 Induction policy and paperwork to be updated.
 Local Induction to be eviewed.
 To be included in the Management Skills and Collective Leadership Development Programmes.
 5 Requesting flexibility - whether in hours or location, should (as far as possible) be offered regardless of role, team, organisation or grade.
 Trust Completed Flexible Working Policy in place.
 6 Role-modelling from the top.
 Board members must give flexible working their focus and support.
 Trust Completed Flexibility in place.
 7 Add a key performance indicator on the percentage of roles advertised as flexible at the point of advertising to the oversight and performance frameworks.
-NHS England and NHS Improvement ria 2020
+NHS England and NHS Improvement 20120

 8 Support organisations to continue the implementation and effective use of e-rostering systems.
-NHS England and NHS Improvement 697856 9 Roll out the new working carers passport to support people with caring responsibilities.
+NHS England and NHS Improvement × 9 Roll out the new working carers passport to support people with caring responsibilities.
 Trust Completed Included in Flexible Working policy.
 To further raise awareness of carer's passport.
 10 Work with professional bodies to apply the same principles for flexible working in primary care.
-NHS England and NHS Improvement 5 Foundatio 11 Continue to increase the flexibility of training for junior doctors e.g., less than full time, out of programme pauses etc. Health Education England Full roll out by 2022/23 Nearnith and the EQL JALITY AND DIVERSITY 1 1 Action Who Timeline (where provided) Current position 1 Overhaul recruitment and promotion practices to make sure that staffing reflects the diversity of the community, and regional and national labour markets.
-Trust January 2021 Formal terms of reference to be developed.
-2 Discuss equality, diversity and inclusion as part of the health and wellbeing conversations described above.
-Trust From September 2020 To be included in the Management Skills and Collective Leadership Development Programmes.
-3 Publish progress against the Model Employer goals to ensure that the workforce leadership is representative of the overall BAME workforce.
-Trust September 2020 To include as part of annual reporting on the progress of the EDI Strategy.
+NHS England and NHS Improvement G Foundatio 11 Continue to increase the flexibility of training for junior doctors e.g., less than full time, out of programme pauses etc. Health Education England Full roll out by 2022/23 Near Alth